ceo-py/ICode-Examples/README.md

-# ICode Example Repository
+# iCode Example Repository

-Welcome to ICode Example, a platform dedicated to sharing and collaborating on code solutions from SoftUni.
+Welcome to iCode Example, a platform dedicated to sharing and collaborating on code solutions from SoftUni.
 Explore the latest solutions, connect with fellow learners, and enhance your programming skills together.

-Check out the live version of [ICode Example](https://icode-example.ceo-py.eu/).
+Check out the live version of [iCode Example](https://icode-example.ceo-py.eu/).

 ## Features